Solo (2017 film): World of Rudra (Everything is fair in love and war)

-Rudra is the son of Brig.
-Ramachandran and Vidya who always scold him for his aggressive behavior, but his father always considered him a friend.
+Rudra Ramachandran is an army trainee and is the son of Brig.
+Ramachandran who is madly in love with Akshara.
+He is quite aggressive in behaviour and constantly ruins Akshara's marriage proposals.
 Akshara's father Sundararajan decides to file a case against him in order to expel him from the army as revenge for his aggressive actions, but Rudra's father and mother request him not to.
 Later, Akshara tells Rudra that she got admission for a degree in Australia and has to leave soon.
 She promises that she will always be his.

 Four years later, Rudra is an army officer narrating the story to his senior officer Col. Raunaq Sachdeva and team.
 He tells them that Akshara has not contacted him since and when he went to Australia, she refused to see him.
 He informs them that her marriage has been fixed, but he yearns to know why she became a stranger to him.
 Raunaq says that his team must never accept defeat and that Rudra must go to her marriage.
 Rudra along with others go to Akshara's house on the eve of her marriage.
 Rudra sees her but she refuses to talk to him.
 That night, Rudra barges in and demands Alok, Akshara's fiancé to fight with him.
-Alok, a boxing champion, beats up Rudra, but Raunaq motivates him to fight back.
+Alok, a policeman and a boxing champion, beats up Rudra, but Raunaq motivates him to fight back.
 Rudra brutally beats up Alok but is hindered by Akshara who tells him that it was really his father who asked her not to be with him.
 A shocked Rudra leaves the gathering.
 Later, his mother tells him that his father had an affair with another woman when Rudra was 2 years old and that his parents were on the verge of divorce.
 Although he ended the affair for the sake of living for Rudra, the woman was pregnant.
 The woman is revealed to be Akshara's mother which makes Akshara Rudra's half-sister.
 The film ends with Rudra asking for forgiveness from Alok on the day of his marriage with Akshara.